George Turley

-George Edward Turley (1931–2010), was an English international lawn and indoor bowler and Middlesbrough footballer.
+George Edward Turley (1931 – 25 May 2010) was an English international lawn and indoor bowler and Middlesbrough footballer.

 Bowls career

 World Championships

 Turley's finest moment came when he won the Fours gold medal at the 1984 World Outdoor Bowls Championship in Aberdeen with Tony Allcock, John Bell and Julian Haines.

 Commonwealth Games

-He represented England in the fours, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+He represented England at the 1982 Commonwealth Games in the fours, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.

 National

-He was the pairs champion with Mal Hughes at the 1983 National Championships bowling for Eldon Grove BC of Durham.
+He was the national pairs champion with Mal Hughes at the 1983 National Championships bowling for Eldon Grove BC of Durham.

 Turley made his England international bowls debut indoors in 1974 and outdoors in 1980.

 Football career

 Turley played professional football for Middlesbrough from 1949 until 1951.